codekansas/codekansas.github.io/_posts/2023-06-16-rwkv-model.markdown

 ---
 layout: post
-title: "Investigating the RWKV Language Model"
+title: "RWKV Language Model Math"
-category: 🔬
+tags: [ml, nlp, math]
 excerpt: >
   In-depth explanation of the math behind the RWKV model, with PyTorch implementations, plus a discussion of numerical stability.